A Tale of Two Monopolies: Two Additive Products

-Without assuming regularity, \citet{daskalakis2017strong} posit the existence of two nonincreasing and concave functions that serve a similar role to $\zeta$ in our framework.
-These functions allow one to construct a solution to their dual optimal transport problem, but it remains unclear how to identify such functions in general. \citet{giannakopoulos2018selling} study nonincreasing and concave $\zeta$ under a similar regularity assumption and use it to solve an alternative dual problem.
-However, they only establish weak duality and do not extend their method to other shapes of $\zeta$.
-They also miss the connection between $\zeta$ and $\MR$ and thus cannot conclude that the grand bundle $\mathbf{1}$ is always active.
+\citet{giannakopoulos2018selling} study nonincreasing and concave $\zeta$ under a similar regularity assumption and use it to solve an alternative dual problem.
+However, they only establish weak duality, and it is unclear how to extend their method to cover $\zeta$'s of other shapes.

+In a nutshell, this section develops a tractable recipe to identify optimal mechanisms for a two-product monopoly from \emph{primitives}.
+Although some of the examples in this section have been studied in the literature, we are not aware of any existing work that derives all these results within a unified framework.
+In fact, finding optimal mechanisms when types follow (i.i.d. or correlated) normal or Gamma distributions has attracted significant attention, but to our knowledge, remains unsolved in the literature.\footnote{See, e.g., \citet{long1984comments,schmalensee1984gaussian}, and \citet{manelli2006bundling}.} Examples \ref{Exp_NormalPositive} and \ref{Exp_Gamma} can be regarded as a first step toward a complete solution for these cases.\footnote{In \Cref{Sec_Upperbound}, we offer an upper bound on the number of pooling bundles in any optimal mechanism when $\zeta$ does not exhibit a desirable global property as those in Corollaries \ref{Cor_Inc}--\ref{Cor_CcvDec}.
+In \Cref{Sec_Quasiregular}, we show how to extend our approach to a specific type of irregular distribution.}